PapaCyber/FilePermissions/README.md

 | 9th    | drwxrwxr**w**x    | Write Permissions for the other <br> **r** if the other has Write permissions <br> **-** if the other Write permissions    |
 | 10th    | drwxrwxrw**x**    | Execute Permissions for the other <br> **r** if the other has Execute permissions <br> **-** if the other lacks Execute permissions    |

-“Other”  had permission to write and should only have read permissions.
+<br> From the tables “-rw-rw-rw-” means that User, Group, and Other have "rw-" permissions, this tells us that each group has read and write with no execute permissions because of the "-" symbol at the end.
+All other users on the system "Other" should not have write permissions.

 <img src="https://imgur.com/9Rbi2DX.png" height="80%" width="80%"/>

-I typed ”chmod o-w project_k.txt” to remove write permissions from “other”.
+I typed "chmod o-w project_k.txt" to remove write permissions from “other”.

+**The chmod command requires two arguments:**
+<Br>The first argument indicates how to change permissions.
+<br>The second argument indicates the file or directory you want to change permissions for.

+<br> In the command "chmod **o-w** project_k.txt"

+<br>The first argument is "o-w", "o" means other, "-" means to remove like subtraction, "w" means write which means I want to remove write permissions to the "other" group.
+<br> The second argument is the file I want to change the permissions for which is "project_k.txt.

-<br>It now reads” -rw-rw-r- -” and is configured to read only.
+<br>It now reads” -rw-rw-r--” and is configured to read only.

 <img src="https://imgur.com/uYSFSho.png" height="80%" width="80%"/>